babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 ```

 ## Controlling which test cases should run
 By default all the tests will run.
-You can run one or more individual tests by specifying test information in the `test/JDBC/jdbc_schedule` file for multi-db run and `test/JDBC/singledb_jdbc_schedule` for single-db run.
+You can run one or more individual tests by specifying test information in the `test/JDBC/jdbc_schedule` file

 ## Writing the test cases
 ### Using a plain SQL Batch